CQute/joycecq.github.io/_pages/publications.md

 {% endfor %}

 ## - Capacity Analysis of Civil Aircraft in SAGIN

+## - Capacity Analysis of Civil Aircraft in SAGIN
 *Accepted by 2022 IEEE International Conference on Communications (ICC)*

 Author: **Q. Chen**, S. Li, W. Meng and C. Li